mlmedia/js-plugin-carousel/README.md

 </script>
 ```

 ##Learn / Adopt / Fork##
- ###Initialize the plugin###
 The entirety of the plugin is included in this repository, including the demo section.
 You can easily view all of the code in order to learn more about it.
 I try to use clear commenting to explain the code.

 Also, feel free to adopt and adapt to make it your own.
 If you like, fork it and send over a pull request.
 Add or solve existing issues.
 It is open-source, after all.